 I have told you the story of Bárður Snæfellsás in another travel-blog where I show you the places on the south side of the Snæfellsnes peninsula, which are mentioned in this very interesting Saga.
-Bárður is now the Protector of the Snæfellsnes peninsula.
+Bárður has ever since been the Protector of the Snæfellsnes peninsula.

 There is a beautiful view of Breiðavík cove and Klifhraun lava field from Rauðfeldsgjá, as you can see in my photo above.

 We are now some 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
 The next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peek into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.